adiguno/react-learn/README.md

 - replace *** in the connection string with the password
 - is there only 1 password for prod and non-prod branches?
 - if using primsa, copy `shcema.prisma` into project
+- go to settings, and turn on migration framework - Prisma
+- why?? create a shadow branch, for main?? some interaction with prisma sql migrations
+    - pscale into dev and shadow
+- `pscale connect <db> <branch>` to create a connection to use on local
+    - local database can now be the planet scale branch
+- shadow branches only needed for the development
+    - use `prisma db push`...

+# Astro
+`npm run astro add react tailwind`

+# Vercel
+- connect to your github for easy deployment
+- make sure your NextJS project is located in the root directory of the github project
+    - putting it in a sub directory cause problems
+- set DATABASE_URL and other environment variables during deployment